-The cafe is open from 8.00am until 4.00pm, Monday to Friday, and has a good selection of hot and cold food and drinks.
 Vending machines for hot/cold drinks and snacks are available in the Nyankunde common room.
 Also there are a number of shops, cafes, sandwich shops etc in close proximity to LSTM.

-If you want to consume food or drink not purchased in the cafe, you can use the Nyankunde common room or the Ferguson Room provided they are not being used for teaching.
+If you want to consume food or drink you buy outside or bring with you, you can use the Nyankunde common room or the Ferguson Room provided they are not being used for teaching.
 There is also a small common room for the use of Masters students on the first floor of the 66 wing.
 You are asked to keep these areas tidy and to dispose of litter in the bins provided.